simonw/datasette/docs/plugins.rst

 prepare_connection(conn)
 ~~~~~~~~~~~~~~~~~~~~~~~~

+``conn`` - sqlite3 connection object
+    The connection that is being opened

 This hook is called when a new SQLite database connection is created.
 You can
 use it to `register custom SQL functions <https://docs.python.org/2/library/sqlite3.html#sqlite3.Connection.create_function>`_,
 aggregates and collations.
 For example: